microsoft/FluidFramework/BREAKING.md

 ### IProvideContainerRuntime and IContainerRuntime member removed

 `IProvideContainerRuntime` and its `IContainerRuntime` member were deprecated in a previous release and have been removed.
 This applies to the `ContainerRuntime` class as well.

+### IntervalCollection removed

+The exports deprecated in [IntervalCollection public export deprecated](#intervalCollection-public-export-deprecated) have been removed.

 # 2.0.0-internal.4.4.0